aeternity/protocol/node/api/channels_api_usage.md

   "version": 1
 }
 ```
-Then the acknowledger receives a new message containing the withdraw
+Then the acknowledger receives a new message containing the already
-transaction for confirmation:
+solo-authenticated withdraw transaction for confirmation:
 ```javascript
 {
   "jsonrpc": "2.0",